 Why Are People Protesting In The UK & Beyond?

-"No farmers, no food" read protest signs from London to Leicester, with many people in the UK deeming the farmers' plight a human rights issue.
+"No farmers, no food" read protest signs from London to Leicester last year, with many people in the UK deeming the farmers' plight a human rights issue.
 It's worth noting that 70% of India's rural households still depend primarily on agriculture for their livelihood, says the United Nations.

 At the heart of the solidarity protests are the family and members of the Indian diaspora in the UK, who feel a personal connection with the farmers' protests.
 Speaking to the BBC, Satinderpal Gosal, 29, from Willenhall in the West Midlands, explained why he was compelled to join London's protests.
 "I'm a very proud Punjabi, even though I'm born in the UK," he said.
 "But generations of my family have put their blood, sweat, and tears into the farming in Punjab."